Fentanyl Rehab in Houston, TX

 4. Backaches and stomach cramps

-Withdrawal symptoms are managed by substituting a slower acting opioid such as morphine for fentanyl.
-The doctor will reduce the dosage thereby avoiding the worst of the withdrawal symptoms.
+Withdrawal symptoms are managed by substituting a slower acting opioid for fentanyl.
+The doctor will reduce the dosage, thereby avoiding the worst of the withdrawal symptoms.

 Counseling

 Those who have abused drugs will often require counseling to learn new coping mechanisms or deal with the underlying emotional issue that led to substance abuse.
-Therapy may include techniques such as Cognitive Behavioral Therapy (CMT), psychotherapy or trauma therapy, depending on the circumstances.
+Therapy may include techniques such as Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy, individual and group therapy, family therapy, support groups, or trauma therapy, depending on the circumstances.
 After treatment is completed, the client may also attend ongoing support programs such as the 12 Step Program.